-One of the reasons that these two items might be confusing is that a retail agent is often times called a broker or a producer.
-Therefore, one might assume that a broker fee and a producer fee are the same thing.
+One reason these two terms might be confusing is because a retail agent is often called a broker or a producer.
+Therefore, it would be reasonable for one to assume a broker fee and a producer fee are one and the same.
 This, however, is not the case.
 We break the terms down for you and explain how each apply to you down below.

-1. A Broker Fee is a fully earned “placement fee” which the retail agency charges the client for placing (selling) the insurance policy.
-Whether or not a broker charges a broker fee and the amount of the fee, is completely up to the broker.
-It is important to understand that broker fees are often charged whether or not a policy premium is financed.
-Therefore it is fair to say that broker fees have nothing to do with premium financing.
-In some cases state laws prohibit a broker from charging a broker fee or limit the amount which the broker may charge.
+This is a fully earned “placement fee” which the retail agency charges the client for placing/selling the insurance policy.
+Whether or not a broker charges a broker fee and whatever the amount of that fee ends up being is completely up to the broker.
+It is important to understand that broker fees are often charged whether a policy premium is financed or not.
+Therefore, it is fair to say that broker fees have nothing to do with premium financing.
+In some cases, state laws prohibit a broker from charging a broker fee or limit the amount the broker may charge.

 As indicated above, the broker fee is typically not financed.
-Sometimes the broker fee is financed (this allows the broker to require a lower down payment from his client), however this practice is limited because there is no collateral on a financed broker fee.
-Therefore, if a premium finance company finances $800 of a $1,000 premium and $80 of a $100 broker fee and the borrower defaults on the loan, the premium finance company by law is entitled to the unearned portion of the full $1,000 premium.
-But, no such law exists for the unearned portion of the broker fee.
-From a legal standpoint, there is no such thing as an unearned broker fee.
+Sometimes the broker fee is financed, which would allow for the broker to require a lower down payment from their client.
+However, this practice is limited because there is no collateral on a financed broker fee.
+Therefore, if a premium finance company finances $800 of a $1,000 premium and $80 of a $100 broker fee, and the borrower defaults on the loan, the premium finance company, by law, is entitled to the unearned portion of the full $1,000 premium.
+But no such law exists for the unearned portion of the broker fee.
 The only way a premium finance company can protect itself when financing a broker fee is to obtain a written agreement from the broker to return a portion of the financed broker fee in the event the borrower stops making payments.
 In this case, if a premium finance company were to finance broker fees, it can obtain no relief from any state regulatory agency if the broker decides not to return the unearned broker fee.
 The only thing the finance company could do if a broker reneged on a deal to return broker fees would be to take the broker to court.
-Needless to say, financing broker fees is not as clean a business as financing premiums.

-2. A Producer Fee or Referral Fee is a fee paid to the retail agency by the premium finance company for referring a customer, preparing the financing documentation and assisting with additional documentation required and sometimes for helping with collection matters.
+A producer fee, or a referral fee, is a fee paid to the retail agency by the premium finance company for referring a customer, preparing the financing documentation and assisting with additional documentation required and sometimes for helping with collection matters.
 State laws may prohibit or limit the amount of consideration that a premium finance company may pay to an agent.
 As described above, a broker fee is completely up to the broker in terms of when it is charged and how much it is and often times it is quite arbitrary.
 Producer fees, on the other hand, are usually calculated using some formula or figure which is established by the premium finance company.

 Here are some common formulas used in calculating the producer fee: